 We use exception reporting to view all of the exceptions to the rules and processes that we have established.
 An example here may be that we have linked our priorities to time frames.
 As such we need to be able to extract a report of work order age versus their priorities.
 In this manner we are able to judge the effectiveness in which we are managing our system of priorities.

 Another example may be the criteria that we set for work order creation.
 For example we may require our work orders to contain a minimum of information in order to easier facilitate the work order planning and backlog management processes.
 In this case we need to have reports developed that will indicate which work orders are noncompliant.

 12. Using KPI Reports (Key Performance Indicator) to Improve Maintenance

 This is one of the more important of all of the steps required.
 We need to be able to define where we are headed as a corporation, in regards to our maintenance management goals, and define the KPIs that we will need to monitor in order to reach our eventual goals.
 This process is unique to each corporation and needs to be developed independently.
 One of the more interesting points here is that KPIs can be created in a hierarchical and interlinked fashion.
 So that we may be able to easily pinpoint the root causes of systems failures in the future.

 The course to truly improve maintenance for the long term is definitely not an easy one.
 However from the initial difficult period the system begins to manage itself and the snowball of continuous improvement starts to be propelled under its own momentum.

-With these steps firmly entrenched and managed in a disciplined manner, the organisation will be firmly in place to progress through to the optimising and world class states of maintenance management.
-With even more bottom line gains available.
+With these steps firmly entrenched and managed in a disciplined manner, the organization will be firmly in place to progress through to the optimizing and world class states of maintenance management – with even more bottom line gains available.